WebOrigami/docs/src/content/concepts/hello.md

 ## Conceptualizing websites as trees

-We often browse websites a single page at a time, seeing the page's URL in the address bar.
-But step back and consider _all_ the pages on a site as a single entity: a tree of pages and other resources.
+We often design or browse websites a single page at a time, but step back and consider _all_ the pages on a site as a tree of pages and other resources.

 The <a href="/demos/aboutUs/" target="_blank">sample About Us site</a> defines a small set of pages: